TechRioVA/Application-for-Travel-Order/README.md

 ## Author

-Built by **Rio**, HRMO Intern — Municipal Government Ilocos Sur, Philippines.
+Built by **Rio**, HRMO Intern — Municipal Government, Ilocos Sur, Philippines.
+Learning automation and coding as I go, with AI (Claude) as my main collaborator in turning this office's manual process into a working system.